1.3.4 Consequent forces.

 The first determines the movement, the second exploits it in cumulative dissipative processes, at the end of which, at given conditions, there is a decrease in entropy, without entailing a consequent decrease in the available energy in the Universe.

 The "force d" has its own characteristics, different from those of gravity, in terms of: (1) formula, (2) way of action, (3) degree of discontinuity of action, and (4) effects.

 In fact, the "force d" differs from gravity in at least four features:

-(1) its range of action decreases much more than in the case of gravity (the formula is to be defined);
+(1) its range of action decreases by reason of the distance to a much greater extent than in the case of gravity (the formula is to be defined);

 (2) the way of action, as it would act on the configurational energies of the molecules;

 (3) the degree of discontinuity of action, as it manifests itself during brief interaction episodes at critical angular velocity values;

 (4) its effects, as they are conditioned by contextual exchanges of heat, consistent with the movement: in the cumulative sense, when the movement is increasing; in the dissipative sense, when the movement is decreasing.
 Without contextual thermal exchanges, in coherence with the trend of motion, the "force d" has no effects.